Quiet Please!

-Quiet Please! is a 1945 American animated cartoon short and is the 22nd Tom and Jerry short, it was released on December 22, 1945.
-It was produced by Fred Quimby, directed by William Hanna and Joseph Barbera, and the music score by Scott Bradley.
-The cartoon was animated by Ray Patterson, Irven Spence, Ken Muse and Ed Barge.
-Quiet Please! won the 1945 Oscar for Best Animated Short Film, their third consecutive award.
-It was reissued on March 28th, 1953.
+Quiet Please! is a 1945 American one-reel animated cartoon and is the 22nd Tom and Jerry short.
+It was produced by Fred Quimby, directed by William Hanna and Joseph Barbera, with the music score by Scott Bradley.
+It was animated by Kenneth Muse, Ray Patterson, Irven Spence, and Ed Barge.
+Harvey Eisenberg worked as the layout artist and Robert Gentle functioned as the background artist.
+Both were uncredited.
+Quiet Please! won the 1945 Oscar for Best Animated Short Film, Tom and Jerrys third consecutive award.
+Quiet Please! was released on December 22, 1945, with the reissue being released on March 28, 1953.

+In this short, Spike, whose nap is being interrupted by Tom's racket while chasing Jerry, warns Tom not to wake him up.
+Overhearing this, Jerry tries to wake Spike up in various ways, forcing Tom to stop him.

 Plot

+Tom (left) is repeatedly trying to hit Jerry, (middle) much to Spike's (right) annoyance.

-Spike is trying to take a nap, but Tom disturbs it while chasing Jerry with Tom sometimes hitting Spike with his weapons on accident.
-Spike finally had enough with him grabbing Tom and telling him to keep it down or things will get physical.
-Spike would then go back to sleep.
-Jerry overhears this, and does many things to try to wake Spike with Tom having to stop Spike from waking up.
-At one point, Jerry made Tom drop multiple light bulbs, waking Spike up for a second, but Tom quickly makes Spike fall back to sleep by singing Rock-a-bye Baby.
+Spike is trying to take a nap, but Tom disturbs him while chasing Jerry.
+Before going to sleep, Spike, exasperated with the constant noise, grabs Tom, tells him to keep it down and threatens to skin him alive if he doesn't.
+Overhearing this, Jerry proceeds to do many things to try to wake Spike throughout the short, which in turn, forces Tom to prevent Spike from waking up.
+At one point, Jerry makes Tom drop multiple light bulbs, waking Spike up for a second, but Tom quickly makes Spike fall back to sleep by singing Rock-a-bye Baby.

-To prevent Spike from waking up, Tom gives him a medication called "knock out drops".
+To prevent Spike from waking up again, Tom gives him a medication called "knock out drops".
 Jerry doesn't realize this, as he starts playing a drum loudly.
 Tom takes the drum and starts playing it on the asleep Spike and shows Jerry the medication, to his shock.
-Jerry runs to the kitchen and writes a Will with it promising a custard pie.
-Tom asks Jerry to have it with Jerry throwing the pie at Tom's face.
-Jerry would try many ways to wake Spike up, but none of them would work.
+Upon realizing this, Jerry runs to the kitchen and writes a will with it promising a custard pie.
+Tom asks Jerry to have the pie with Jerry throwing the pie at Tom's face.
+After this, Jerry would try many ways to wake Spike up, but none of them would work due to the medications given to him earlier.

-After getting his toe flattened by Jerry hitting it with a hammer, he sees Jerry lighting a stick of dynamite under Spike.
-Tom tries to remove the dynamite, which would finally wake Spike up.
-Spike would growl at Tom, with Tom leaving him be as he gets blown up by the explosive.
+After getting his toe flattened by Jerry hitting it with a hammer, Tom sees Jerry lighting a stick of dynamite under Spike.
+As he tries to remove the dynamite, Spike's medication wears off as he wakes up.
+Since Tom woke him up, Spike growls at Tom which forces Tom to leave him to get blown up by the explosive.
 This infuriates Spike as he beats Tom up.
-An injured Tom with casts and patches all over his body rocks Spike and Jerry in a cradle.
+After this, an injured and blind Tom with casts and patches all over his body rocks Spike and Jerry in a cradle.